Building TIC-80

 • For me it was C:\Program Files (x64)\Ruby31-x64\msys64\ucrt64\bin

-• Add this folder to system path environment variables (see instructions here)
+• If the folder isn't empty, add it to system path environment variables (see instructions here)

 • If this method fails, remove the folder from System Path, and follow MinGW option 2 (described below).

-• Add the C:\mingw64 folder to system path environment variables (see instructions here)
+• Add the C:\msys64\mingw64\bin folder to system path environment variables (see instructions here)

 Check that MinGW works

-• To check MinGW works for you, open a new command prompt and run gcc --version
+• To check that MinGW works for you, open a new command prompt and run gcc --version

 • It should output gcc (Rev6, Built by MSYS2 project) 12.2.0 or some other version